Stuart Rees

-Emeritus Professor Stuart Rees AM is an Australian academic, human rights activist and author who is the founder of the Sydney Peace Foundation and Emeritus Professor at the Centre for Peace and Conflict Studies at the University of Sydney in Australia.
+Stuart Rees AM is an Australian academic, human rights activist and author who is the founder of the Sydney Peace Foundation and emeritus professor at the Centre for Peace and Conflict Studies at the University of Sydney in Australia.

-Education
+Early life and education

-He holds a Bachelor of Arts with Honours, a Diploma of Social Studies, a Certificate of Social Casework and a Doctor of Philosophy.
+Stuart Rees holds a Bachelor of Arts with Honours, a Diploma of Social Studies, a Certificate of Social Casework and a Doctor of Philosophy.

-Academic career
+Career

-From 1978 to 2000 Rees was Professor of Social Work and Social Policy at the University of Sydney.
+From 1978 to 2000 Rees was professor of social work and social policy at the University of Sydney.
 For years Rees taught a post-graduate unit titled "Passion, Peace and Poetry" at the Centre for Peace and Conflict Studies, in which he integrated poetry with a study of the great non-violence leaders such as Gandhi and Martin Luther King.
 A similar use of poetry to illustrate the theme of peace with justice runs through many of his publications.

 Prior to this he taught at University of Aberdeen and University of Southampton in the United Kingdom, at University of Toronto and Wilfrid Laurier University in Canada, and at the University of California, Berkeley and the University of Texas at Austin in the United States.

-Rees' awards include a Simon Fellowship at the University of Manchester, a Humanities Fellowship at the City University of Hong Kong, the Jerusalem Peace Prize, and an honorary doctorate and the Award of Highest Honour for 'Significant Contributions to World Peace' conferred in 1998 by Soka University, Japan.
-For four years he was an elected Fellow of the Senate of the University of Sydney.
-In 2005 he was awarded the Order of Australia for services to international relations.

 Other activities

-For six years he was a member of the Aboriginal Reconciliation Council of New South Wales and is currently a council member of the Toda Research Institute into Global Governance and Human Security.
-Between 2004-2010, Professor Rees chaired the NSW Energy Council.
+For six years Rees was a member of the Aboriginal Reconciliation Council of New South Wales.
+He has also been a council member of the Toda Research Institute into Global Governance and Human Security.
+Between 2004 and 2010, Rees chaired the NSW Energy Council.